CloeCrdr/TP_EventImmediat/readme.md

 'HOST': 'localhost',
 'PORT': '8889',

+Then you shall create in your phpMyAdmin a "event_immediat" database.

-If you use the provided MySQL database, you can use this accounts :
+If you use the provided MySQL database, you need to import the SQL database privided in your phpMyAdmin.
+Then, you can use this accounts :

 - Account admin :
 <USERNAME> : Admin